-- Read this handbook so you are 1. aware of the options and choices available. - 2.
-Hint: As you read the handbook, place a line through those units you definitely would not consider.
+- Read this handbook so you are aware of the options and choices available. - Hint: As you read the handbook, place a line through those units you definitely would not consider.
 Keep the rest open at this stage.
-This will make it easier for you to refer back to the handbook when making your final selections. - Seek advice from the teachers 3. listed as a contact to gain more information about electives you are interested in. - 4.
-Speak to one of the Middle School coordinators if you are having trouble understanding the process, or if you have some questions. - Complete the Subject Selection 5.
-Sheet listing your preferences.
+This will make it easier for you to refer back to the handbook when making your final selections. - Seek advice from the teachers listed as a contact to gain more information about electives you are interested in. - 4.
+Speak to one of the Middle School coordinators if you are having trouble understanding the process, or if you have some questions. - 5.
+Complete the Subject Selection Sheet listing your preferences.
 The sheet is designed to assist you in making the correct choices.
-When you reach your free choices (Numbers 9 -12), list them in order of preference. - 6.
-Please also list additional choices (Numbers 13-15) of electives that you would be prepared to include if one or more of your initial choices is unavailable.
-Do these in order. - A Middle School coordinator 7. will meet with you to check your selection - 8.
-Submit your selection sheet to the Middle School Office by the due date. - 9.
-You will be advised later if for some reason there is an issue with your course. - 10.
-Please be involved.
+When you reach your free choices (Numbers 9 -12), list them in order of preference. - Please also list additional choices (Numbers 13-15) of electives that you would be prepared to include if one or more of your initial choices is unavailable.
+Do these in order. - You will be advised later if for some reason there is an issue with your course. - Please be involved.
 This is important.
 We are here to help you make the best selections.
 Good luck.